the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter2.md

 }
 ~~~~~~~~

-But you don't need it for now, so you can keep the previous version without the block body.
-When using block bodies, programmers tend to overload the function.
-By leaving the block body out, you can focus on the input and output.

-Now you have a lightweight functional stateless component.
-Once you need access to its local component state or lifecycle methods, you would refactor it to an ES6 class component.
-In addition you saw how JavaScript ES6 can be used in React components to make them more concise and elegant.
+Now you have one lightweight functional stateless component.
+When we need accss to the internal component state or lifecycle methods, we can refactor them to ES6 class components.
+When using block bodies, programmers tend to overload their functions, but leaving the block body out lets you focus on the input and output.
+JavaScript ES6 in React components makes components more readable and elegant.

 ### Exercises: